Euro zone warns Greece no cash till full reform deal

 Merkel appeared to send a signal of goodwill after her meeting with Tsipras on Thursday, telling reporters "everything must be undertaken to prevent" Athens running out of cash.

-But the tone of finance ministers was tougher, in a clear effort to dramatise the stakes and force the novice Greek government to accept unpopular measures it had resisted such as pension and labour market reforms.
+But the tone of finance ministers was tougher, in a clear effort to dramatize the stakes and force the novice Greek government to accept unpopular measures it had resisted such as pension and labor market reforms.
 Negotiations have been largely fruitless since radical leftists won power in Athens in January on a promise to reverse austerity and renegotiate Greece's 240-billion euro bailout package.

 EUROPE SAFER